Monday, February 28, 2011

 While there are perfectly fine basic greeting cards boxes from The Container Store and from Iris, there are some other choices, too.
 Let's start with the card organizer box sold by Current.

-Phoenix Trading has this greeting card organizer — which also has a drawer to store stamps, pens, etc. Update on Dec.
-5, 2012: Although this product is still on the Phoenix Trading website, I'm no longer finding it when I do a product search, so it may no longer be available.
+Phoenix Trading has this greeting card organizer — which also has a drawer to store stamps, pens, etc. Update on June 15, 2014: I'm no longer finding this product.

 Kards by Jon has a greeting card organizer tin.
 Update on Oct.
 27, 2012: I'm no longer seeing this product listed.